Ireland's CRH to buy Lafarge, Holcim assets for $7.4 billion

-DUBLIN CRH (CRH.I) has agreed to pay 6.5 billion euros (5 billion pounds) for assets from rivals Lafarge LAFP.PA and Holcim HOLN.VX, in a deal that will transform the Irish company into the world's third-biggest building materials supplier.
+DUBLIN CRH has agreed to pay 6.5 billion euros ($7.4 billion) for assets from rivals Lafarge and Holcim, in a deal that will transform the Irish company into the world's third-biggest building materials supplier.

 Shares in CRH rose as much as 7 percent on Monday as investors welcomed a move that will expand the company's global reach, making it the largest building supplier in central and eastern Europe and doubling its presence in emerging markets.